geographyclub/gis-from-command-line/README.md

 <img src="images/hyp_vandg.jpg"/>

-Transform from lat-long to an orthographic projection with a custom PROJ definition.
+Transform from lat-long to an orthographic projection with a custom PROJ definition, being careful to set ellipse to sphere.
 Again use `ogrinfo` to query a Natural Earth geopackage.
 ```
 file='hyp.tif'
 place='Seoul'